zeljkoobrenovic/grounded-architecture/_posts/2023-02-09-appendix-interview-questions.markdown

 <br>
 ## Questions to Consider
+Use the following questions to sharpen how you evaluate architecture candidates and how you present yourself in interviews.

 * *What qualities do you value most in an architect—technical depth, communication, or influence?*
 * *How would you adapt these interview questions for junior vs. senior architect roles?*